The River Don is a river back from the dead.

 It’s time to stop being down about the past industrial degradation of the Don and start celebrating – injecting positivity into a wonderful river that is special for its wildlife, history, and communities.

-As part of DCRT’s All Hands on the Don project, we are delighted to open our latest Photography Competition.
+As part of DCRT’s All Hands on the Don project, we are delighted to share the entries and winning entry from our Photography Competition.

 First Prize: A £50 love2shop voucher & a copy of the DCRT calendar